 Once a tender process has started, there must be no contact with any of the bidders unless it is through a clarification process.
 Clarification questions usually relate to the contract or the specification and responses are time sensitive.
-Clarification responses are the responsibility of the Project Manager and Procurement and must take place using the Councils E-Sourcing system.
+Clarification responses are the responsibility of the Project Manager and Legal.

 - 10.1.1 All adverts and contract award notices must be published as per the requirements in Table A. - 10.2 The restricted tender procedure splits the procurement process into two stages: the SSQ and then the ITT.
-This process can only be used for procurements above the WTO GPA threshold for services. - 10.2.1 See Rule 34 (Glossary of Terms) for the meaning of "SSQ" and "ITT".
+This process can only be used for procurements above the OJEU threshold for services. - 10.2.1 See Rule 34 (Glossary of Terms) for the meaning of "SSQ" and "ITT".